Lyutvi Mestan

 Lyutvi Ahmed Mestan (Лютви Ахмед Местан, Lütfi Ahmed Mestan) (born 24 December 1960) is a Bulgarian politician of Turkish-Bulgarian origin.
 He was chairman of the Movement for Rights and Freedoms from January 2013 to 24 December 2015.
 He has been the Member of Parliament for Kardzhali.
 He was removed as party leader by the DPS central council and expelled from the party for what it considered an excessively pro-Turkish government stance following the downing of a Russian bomber jet by the Turkish Air Force.
 He subsequently founded a new political force, DOST, acronym of Democrats for Responsibility, Solidarity and Tolerance in Bulgarian, and a double entendre also signifying friend in Turkish.
 The party is based on pro-EU, pro-NATO and liberal opinions.

+European Court of Human Rights (2013-2023)

+In 2013, Mestan participated in the election campaigns throughout the country, including in the Sliven village of Yablanovo, whose inhabitants are mostly of Turkish origin and speak Turkish.
+Since Mestan used Turkish for 7 minutes during his speech, he was soon fined by the Sliven regional governor, Marin Kavrakov, with 2,000 lv.
+The Constitution of the Republic of Bulgaria specifies that an election campaign must be conducted in the Bulgarian language.

+According to Kavrakov, the fine is high because speaking a language other than Bulgarian during the election campaigns brings public danger.